HL7-UK/UK-Core-Access/input/pagecontent/clinical_data.md

 the Provider would respond with a Bundle containing AllergyIntolerance resources that reference patient `b88f0099-5213-4502-a49d-cc3887027bdd`.

 #### AllergyIntolerance clinical-status
-The Provider SHOULD support search by clinical status:
+The Provider SHALL support search by clinical status:
 ```
 GET [base]/AllergyIntolerance?clinical-status=[status]&patient=[id]
 ```